aroundhome/base64_token/README.md

 This gem allows you to take a ruby hash and turn it into an encrypted token that you can later convert back to your original hash.

+The contents of the tokenized hash are encrypted, so the bearer of the token will not be able to see or modify the contents of the hash.

 ## Installation

 Add this line to your application's Gemfile: